NarendarB0152/DataScience/DL/RNN.md

 ## 🔴 **Problem with RNN (Vanishing Gradient):**

-* RNNs struggle to learn from very long sequences due to the **vanishing gradient problem** (gradients becoming too small) or sometimes the exploding gradient (too large).
+* RNNs struggle to learn from very long sequences due to the **vanishing gradient problem** (gradients becoming too small) or sometimes the exploding gradien(too large).

 ---